 Hair, slobber and endless rolling around on grass quickly take their toll, requiring regular washing to bring them back to a presentable level.

-The design and color of the DLP donuts cover up an awful lot of these stains and stays looking fresh for much longer.
+The design and color of the DLP donuts cover up an awful lot of these stains and stay looking fresh for much longer.

 Survives Repeated Washing